A Pair of Fine Old New Guinea Sacred Flute Stoppers Middle Sepik River Papua New Guinea

 These sacred flutes were used in pairs and were kept hidden in the Men’s Ceremonial House or haus tambaran.
 The sound of the flutes is the voice of specific honored ancestors and they bear their personal names & are given great respect.
 Sacred Flutes were only seen by initiated men and played during important ceremonies.

-Provenance: The Mrs Elizabeth Pryce Collection Sydney; one of the finest Australian Oceanic Art Collections.
-Mrs Pryce sold most of her collection at Sotheby’s Paris on October 10 2018.
+Provenance: The Mrs. Elizabeth Pryce Collection Sydney; Pryce was one of the finest Australian Oceanic Art Collectors and most of her collection was sold at Sotheby’s Paris on October 10th 2018.

-The Todd Barlin Collection of Sepik River & New Guinea Art
+The Todd Barlin Collection New Guinea Oceanic Art

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.